Roles and development opportunities available to help progress your career in intelligence.

 - wanting things to be done and communicated properly

-The types of daily activities will vary depending on the intelligence role.
-If you are looking for career path development and opportunities in which analysis and thinking are at the heart of day-to-day tasks, working in your own force alongside other forces’ IUs and/or regional crime units, then intelligence policing may be the professional field for you.
+If you are looking for opportunities where analysis and thinking are at the heart of day-to-day tasks, working in your own force alongside other forces’ IUs and/or regional crime units, then intelligence policing may be the professional field for you.

 Progression

-All individuals are required to commit to continuing professional development to ensure that they remain up-to-date in their role.
+You must commit to continuing professional development to ensure that you remain up-to-date in your role.

 Fast track